MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/10-OrgData-Retrieving-Files-Chats.md

     :::image type="content" source="../media/viewing-files.png" alt-text="View Files from OneDrive for Business":::

-1. An alternative to using components such as *mgt-search-results* is to call Microsoft Graph APIs directly using code.
+1. An alternative to using components such as *mgt-search-results*, is to call Microsoft Graph APIs directly using code.
 To see how that works, open the *graph.service.ts* file and locate the `searchFiles()` function.
 The full path to the file is *client/src/app/core/graph.service.ts*.

     - You'll notice that a `query` parameter is passed to the function.
 This is the search term that's passed as the user selects **View Related Content** for a row in the datagrid.
 If no search term is passed, an empty array is returned.